assafBarash/gen-commit/README.md

 ## Flags

+- `--overrideConfig=./path/to/config` will override any config and will load the config in the path instead
+- `--autoscope | -a` skip scope prompt and uses the current working dir as scope
 - `--messageOnly | -m`\* will strip the commit command and format only it message
 - `--execute | -e`\* will run

   1. git add .
   2. git commit {generated_message}
   3. git pull --rebase
   4. git push

-- `--overrideConfig=./path/to/config` will override any config and will load the config in the path instead
-- `--autoscope | -a` skip scope prompt and uses the current working dir as scope
+- `--selectStaging` on execute will enable to select files from git diff instead of running `git add .`

 flags with \* will override each other (only one may be used)